Round twin groups on few strands: Round twin groups and pure cactus groups

-The complement to $M_{6}{(S^1)}/PSL(2,\R)$ in $\overline{\mathcal{M}}_{0,6}(\R)$ is the closure of the subset of all curves with two components, with three marked points on each component.
+When $n=6$, the points of $\overline{\mathcal{M}}_{0,6}(\R)$ that do not come from $\Q_6$ form the closure of the subset consisting of all curves with two components, each component carrying three marked points.
 The combinatorial types of all the curves in this closure are shown in Figure~\ref{badsix}.

-In fact, $\overline{\mathcal{M}}_{0,6}(\R)$ is the blowup of $\R P^3$ along the configuration of points and lines shown in Figure~\ref{blowupsix}; first, one blows up $\R P^3$ at the 5 points and then at the 10 lines connecting them.
-The complement of $M_{6}{(S^1)}/PSL(2,\R)$ is then precisely the exceptional divisor of the blowup along the 10 lines, since this exceptional divisor consists of the curves on Figure~\ref{badsix}; see \cite{Devadoss}.
+In fact, $\overline{\mathcal{M}}_{0,6}(\R)$ is the blowup of $\R P^3$ along the configuration of points and lines that consists of the 4 vertices and the barycenter of a tetrahedron and all the lines passing through them.
+First, one blows up $\R P^3$ at the 5 points and then, at the 10 lines connecting them.
+The complement of $q_6(\Q_6)$ is then precisely the exceptional divisor of the blowup along the 10 lines, since this exceptional divisor consists of the curves on Figure~\ref{badsix}; see \cite{Devadoss}.

-This means that $M_{6}{(S^1)}/PSL(2,\R)$ is a complement to a 10-component link in the blowup of $\R P^3$ at 5 points.
-The orienting double cover of the blowup of $\R P^3$ at 5 points consists of two 3-spheres with 6 punctures connected by six 1-tubes; this is readily seen to be the boundary of a 4-disk with five 1-handles.
-The 10 components of the exceptional divisor lift to 10 circles in this manifold.
-The space $M_{6}{(S^1)}/PSL(2,\R)$ can be identified with the complement to these circles and $\Q_6$ is homeomorphic to it.
-This establishes the first part of Theorem~\ref{sixstrands}.
+This means that $q_6(\Q_6)$ is the complement to a 10-component link in the blowup of $\R P^3$ at 5 points.
+As a consequence, the group $\X_6$ is the fundamental group of the complement of a 10-component link in the 3-manifold which is the boundary of a 4-disk with five 1-handles.
+It may be seen that its abelianization $H_1(\X_6)$ is generated by the classes of 1-handles and the meridians of the link components.

-In order to compute $H_1(\Q_6)$, we cut $\Q_6$ into 2 parts across the six 1-tubes; note that each of the 10 components of the link is divided into 6 parts by the cut: we have where $A$ and $B$ are two copies of a 3-sphere with 6 balls and 30 intervals connecting them removed.
-Namely, each of $A$, $B$ can be identified with the complement in $\R^3$ of the union of lines and balls shown in Figure~\ref{blowupsix}.
-It is straightfoward to see that $A$ and $B$ have the homotopy type of a bouquet (one-point union) of 25 circles, while $A\cap B$ is a disjoint union of 5 bouquets of 7 circles and a bouquet of 19 circles.
-The Mayer-Vietoris sequence then shows that $H_1(\Q_6)$ is spanned by the meridians and the 5 classes of 1-handles coming from joining the two 3-spheres.
-(It also follows that $H_2(\Q_6)$ is free abelian of rank 14).